joeldsouzax/konscious/README.md

 ## MAJOR TASKS
-- geo location data update to supabase and render on app
+- user management with qr code creation
+- scan qr code by managers
 - show events in a really good way (calendar view or whatever)
-- scan qr code by managers
-- user management with qr code creation
 - internationalize

 # good to do